What is the best time for Pisang Peak Expedition?

 - Pee-bottle (it's handy if you don't want to go out of the room during the night)

 For climbing our company arrange accommodation at the base intent as well as food and guide.
-We also provide that equipment for climbing such as ropes, ice hammers, and ice screws.
+We also provide equipment for climbing such as ropes, ice hammers, and ice screws.
 If you need a porter for carrying your day pack while climbing on the mountain we also arrange an additional cost of $70 USD.

 Buying climbing gears are more expensive back home so, in which we can arrange all the gears for an additional cost of $350 USD.
 (Cost of the renting gears keep changing so, please enquire for updated price)